mposolda/keycloak-quickstarts/jakarta/jaxrs-resource-server/README.md

 Level: Beginner
 Technologies: Jakarta EE
-Summary: A JAX-RS resource server protected with Wildfly Elytron OIDC Target Product: <span>Keycloak</span>, <span>WildFly</span>
+Summary: A JAX-RS resource server protected with JBoss EAP Elytron OIDC Target Product: <span>RHBK</span>, <span>JBoss EAP</span>

 What is it?
 -----------

-This quickstart demonstrates how to write a RESTful service with Jakarta RESTful Web Service that is secured with <span>Keycloak</span>.
+This quickstart demonstrates how to write a RESTful service with Jakarta RESTful Web Service that is secured with <span>RHBK</span>.

 The endpoints are very simple and will only return a simple message stating what endpoint was invoked.